 Paul says that no government agency or commercial interest should be allowed to become the arbiter of truth.

-But in a strangely mutually exclusive, parallel story, the publisher of the Podesta emails, Wikileaks founder Julian Assange, has flatly denied that the Russian government or Russian hackers were the source of the emails.
+But the publisher of the Podesta emails, Wikileaks founder Julian Assange, has flatly denied that the Russian government or Russian hackers were the source of the emails.
 After an extended absence from the public eye, Assange told Sean Hannity on Fox News: "Our source is not the Russian government."
 Assange then expressed dismay that the US news media was engaged in what he called a "distraction attack" which focused attention on the source of the Podesta emails, rather than on their content.
 Assange told Hannity:

 "And so here, in order to prevent a distraction attack against our publications, we’ve had to come out and say ‘no, it’s not a state party.
 Stop trying to distract in that way and pay attention to the content of the publication.’"

-Anonymous sources from US intelligence agencies being quoted in mainstream newspapers and television news programs are also concluding, contrary to the declarations of Assange who published the documents in the first place, that Russian agents are also behind the leaks of emails from the Democratic National Committee, which revealed a determination among DNC leaders to undermine the candidacy of Bernie Sanders.
+Anonymous sources from US intelligence agencies being quoted in mainstream newspapers and television news programs are also concluding, contrary to the declarations of Assange who published the documents in the first place, that Russian agents are also behind the leaks of emails from the Democratic National Committee.

 Reaction across the Internet has largely taken a tone of mockery toward the idea of "fake news."
 At Ron Paul Forums, another website devoted to discussing the politics of Ron Paul, a commenter "AZJoe" wrote: